ynfanteerica/-A-Drawing-or-Paint-App-in-HTML-CSS-JavaScript/README.md

 -Increases Individual Confidence.
 -Teaches Creative Problem Solving.

-This drawing application is fantastic for young children.
-It has simple tools that kids may use to draw, paint, and color, as well as unique elements like various shapes, a brush, and colors that encourage youngsters to experiment, as well as lines and symmetry.
-Kids may consolidate fantastic memories and keep their art work with this app while enjoying the lovely hobby of drawing.
+Children will love this drawing app.
+Simple drawing, painting, and coloring tools are provided for kids to utilize.
+Different shapes, a brush, and colors inspire kids to experiment with symmetry and lines.
+Children may make wonderful memories with this software and preserve their artwork on their gadgets, which they can download and enjoy forever.